Alberta Royalty Framework

 - Fund healthcare and education, build roads and pay for programs and services for Albertans; and

 - Save for the future (Alberta Heritage Savings Trust Fund).

 A royalty structure that is appropriate to the jurisdiction helps attract investment, creates jobs, generates government revenue and builds communities.

 Alberta’s competitiveness is affected by the cumulative cost of government policies - royalties, climate and other policy changes.
+The provincial government and the energy industry could create more than 24,000 new jobs for Albertans and grow the province's economy by nearly $5 billion over the next three years by working together to enhance competitiveness of Canada's leading trade sector (Source: CAPP, 2017).
 Considering all factors that impact this industry helps to keep it healthy and protects the jobs of Albertans.

 Conventional oil and natural gasOn May 27, 2010, the Government of Alberta introduced the Emerging Resources and Technologies Initiative, which was intended to encourage new exploration, development and production of natural gas resources within coal seam, shale gas, and horizontal oil and gas wells.
 The initiative consists of four programs that established a maximum five per cent New Well Royalty Rate for shale gas, coal bed methane, horizontal gas and horizontal oil wells In addition to these four programs, the provincial Natural Gas Deep Drilling Program provides royalty relief to deep natural gas wells with a minimum TVD 2,000 metres which makes Alberta Foothills, Deep Basin and Montney/Doig plays the primary recipients of the program.

 For oil sands, the royalty sliding scale was introduced in January 2008:

 - Pre payout changed from 1% to a sliding scale of 1% to 9% of Gross Revenues, dependent on the average WTI Price for the month